MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/how-to-add-near-interactivity.md

 1. On that object or one of its ancestors, add a script component that implements the [`IMixedRealityTouchHandler`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityTouchHandler) interface.
-Any ancestor of the object with the [`NearInteractionTouchable`] (xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) will be able to receive pointer events, as well.
+Any ancestor of the object with the [`NearInteractionTouchable`](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) will be able to receive pointer events, as well.

 > [!NOTE]